AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 ### Import data

 Now you can prepare and import the data into your Platform sandbox.
-The Postman collections you just imported will do all of the heavy lifting!
+The Postman collections you imported will do all of the heavy lifting!

 1. Open the `Luma-Loyalty-Data` collection and click **Run** on the overview tab to start a Collection Runner.